-Applicants lacking computer equipment (hardware) and client software used by their local CoC, but funded for the purposes of completing the RHY-HMIS reporting, must include an estimated cost for such equipment, software, and training in their proposed budget.
-Applicants must coordinate with their HMIS lead to ascertain the estimated cost.
-If the applicant already has the needed equipment, note this fact.
+Applicants lacking computer equipment (hardware) and client software used by their local CoC, funded for the purposes of completing the RHY-HMIS reporting, must include an estimated cost for such equipment, software, and training in their proposed budget.
+Applicants must coordinate with their HMIS lead to ascertain the estimated costs.
+Applicants should note in the application if they already have such equipment.
 See Section VI.3.
 Federal Award Administration Information, Reporting, regarding FYSB's requirement for keeping adequate statistical data through RHY-HMIS.
-In addition, if applicable, clearly describe the burden created due to the organization's inability to pay for the use of the CoC-designated RHY-HMIS and submit an alternative proposal for the use of another HMIS solution.
+If applicable, clearly describe burden created due to the organization's inability to pay for the use of the CoC designated RHY-HMIS and submit an alternative proposal for the use of another HMIS solution.

-In addition to outlining an annual SOP operating budget, list the non-federal funding sources that will support the SOP Project.
+In addition to outlining the organization's complete annual operating budget, the applicant should list the non-federal funding sources that will support the BCP.

 For applicants proposing to use subaward(s), if the total amount budgeted for subawards exceeds 50 percent of total direct costs for the budget period, the applicant must provide a justification for subawarding the portion of the project and must explain how the prime recipient plans to maintain a substantive role in the project.
-Applicants must explain why the participation of the subrecipient is necessary and why the applicant cannot achieve the objectives without the subrecipient(s) participation.
+Applicants must explain why the participation of the subrecipient is necessary, and why the applicant cannot achieve the objectives without the subrecipient(s)' participation.